JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 As a last resort, it is sometimes helpful to search directly for a method, class, and class member if you can guess a part of its name.
 You can either use
 [Search Everything or Go to Symbol](https://www.jetbrains.com/help/idea/reference-keymap-win-default.html#find_everything).
-Note that you need to change the search scope to <emphasis>All Places</emphasis> in the search window to find all occurrences of symbols.
+Note that you need to change the search scope to _All Places_ in the search window to find all occurrences of symbols.

 ### 2.5 Refrain from Using Internal Classes

-As a general remark, the use of internal classes is strongly discouraged (i.e. classes ending with `Impl` in their name, located under `impl` package, or included in <path>platform-impl.jar</path>).
+As a general remark, the use of internal classes is strongly discouraged (i.e. classes ending with `Impl` in their name, located under `impl` package, or included in <path>*-impl.jar</path>).

 ## 3 Tools and References